snowplow/snowplowanalytics.com/_posts/2019-09-09-enable-and-configure-your-enrichments-directly-in-the-snowplow-ui/index.md

 ## Get Started

 *   This functionality will be automatically rolled out for all Snowplow Insights customers
 *   If you would like early access to this functionality, contact us at product-team@snowplowanalytics.com and we’ll get you up and running
-*   Not a Snowplow Insights customer yet?[ Get in touch with us here to le
+*   Not a Snowplow Insights customer yet?[ Get in touch with us here to learn more](https://snowplowanalytics.com/request-demo/)

+## Additional references

+** **

+Documentation can be found[ here](https://docs.snowplowanalytics.com/snowplow-insights/enrichments/).